mk-fg/games/README.rst

 - console

-  Debug lua console extension with a bunch of useful tools, like recursive pretty-printers, dumping stuff to files, running lua scripts from files and such.
+  Mod Editor console extension with a bunch of useful tools, like recursive pretty-printers, dumping stuff to files, running lua scripts from files and such.

-  Requres bootstrap via initial console via ``c.init(load)`` command, to give access to full _G for all subroutines there, ``c.h()`` for more info on all the tools there.
+  Requres bootstrap via initial console via ``c.init(load)`` command, to give access to full _G env for all subroutines there, ``c.h()`` for more info on all the tools there.

-- zstd-dec.py - script to decompress zstd-compressed files in
+- zstd-dec.py - script to decompress zstd-compressed files from
   `.hpk archives <https://github.com/nickelc/hpk/#fragmented-file-zliblz4-compressed>`_.

 .. _Surviving Mars: https://www.survivingmars.com/